kallsave/easy-html-webpack-plugin/README.md

       if (chunkFile.indexOf('vendor') !== -1) {
         return chunkFile
       } else {
-        // you can change the hash suffix of other files to timestamp hash let time = new Date()
+        // change the hash suffix of the chunkfile to a timestamp let time = new Date()
         let year = time.getFullYear()
         let month = time.getMonth() + 1